tidy-MN/mncolors/README.md

 ## The Palettes

-There are currently 10: primary, corn, accent, extended, blue, green, gray, safety, treefrog, caryfish, and *trout (coming soon…)*.
+There are currently 10: primary, accent, extended, blue, green, gray, safety, corn, tree frog, and crayfish.

 ![](README_files/figure-gfm/see_palettes-1.png)<!-- -->